JetBrains/amper/docs/Tutorial.md

 * Open [a new project template](../examples/new-project-template) in the IDE

 If you are looking to more detailed info, check [the documentation](Documentation.md).

+_NOTE: Since the current implementation is Gradle-based, every project needs a settings.gradle.kts.
+New templates and example projects are preconfigured.
+To manually configure your project, see [documentation on Gradle-based projects](Documentation.md#gradle-based-projects)._

 ### Step 1.
 Hello, World